Guardianship Litigation Financial Expert for Families, Fiduciaries, and Counsel

 - Forensic Accounting Services

-Whether you are probate counsel, a fiduciary, or a concerned family member trying to understand contested accountings, contact the firm for a confidential consultation about the records and financial questions in the matter.
+Probate counsel, fiduciaries, and concerned family members working through a guardianship accounting dispute can contact the firm for a confidential consultation about the records and financial questions in the matter.